Yustynn/obsidian-last-modified-timestamp-in-status-bar/README.md

 ## 1.3.0
 - (efficiency) Update modification time based on a change (vault `modify`) event, instead of constant polling

-Thanks to @ pjeby for the PR
+Thanks to @pjeby for the PR

 ## 1.2.0
 - Add ability to toggle **Created** and **Last Modified** timestamps